 Assignments are due at the beginning of the class on the due date listed.
 If you anticipate handing in an assignment late, please consult with your instructor beforehand.
+See course syllabus for penalties associated with late assignments.

 Missed Exams/Quizzes/Labs etc.